Skip to Main Content

 Government publications are issued by local, state, national, or international governments.
 Government information includes laws, regulations, statistics, consumer information, and much more.
 Government information is generally considered to be reliable.
 Many government publications are available through government websites.

-Find it! - Good places to start are Google Uncle Sam Search, USA.gov or State Government.
+Find it! - Good places to start are USA.gov or a State Government.
 If you know the title of the government document, use an Internet Search Engine to search for the title of the document.